Updated on July 2025

-The CEO of Beyond Zero Emissions (BZE) says Australians would do well to consider switching to cheap electric vehicles within the next ten years.
+The CEO of Beyond Zero Emissions (BZE) said Australians would do well to consider switching to cheap electric vehicles within the next decade, which has come true.

 Vanessa Petrie said in a Daily Telegraph report that there are many good reasons to make the switch.
 These are also detailed in BZE’s 98-page ‘Electric Vehicles Report’ released in August 2017.